codefresh-io/docs.codefresh.io/_docs/pipelines/run-pipeline.md

 ## Share build run settings
 >**NOTE**
-This feature is currently a Beta version.
+This feature is currently in Beta.

 Override settings for a pipeline build and share them with colleagues who have access to the same account.
 This option is useful to test automation for integration with third-party tools for infrastructure teams, or for developers to trigger pipelines in specific scenarios without having to redefine the same manually.